Project Type: Wofford

 installation, video, performance, drawing

-Motel Cucaracha was an installation revolving around the lonely, miserable lives of three separate cockroach guests, confined and isolated in their motel rooms.
-Visitors entered the motel-room-like-installation, which doubled as the set for a video piece involving all 3 cockroaches.
+Visitors entered the motel-room-like-installation which doubled as the set for a video piece involving all 3 cockroaches.
 The video played on the TV within the room, creating an endless cycle of despair.
+Outside the room were a row of hand-made doorknob hangers with plaintive, existential lamentations in lieu of typical housekeeping phrases.

 Woffords, Paint